 Yoga can be a challenging workout and improve our overall strength.
 Several key asana poses are weight-bearing, such as plank, downward-facing dog and headstand to name a few.
 Conducting these positions correctly requires a great deal of strength and endurance, simultaneously working a variety of muscles whereas weight training tends to isolate a single muscle or muscle group.

 Moreover, just as practising these weight-bearing yoga poses can improve bone health, getting a sweat on and building fitness is empowering and releases those much-needed endorphins!

 Tight hips, sore glutes, back pain and a stiff neck.
 Such are the joys of working at a desk.
 Including a regular yoga practice into the working day can counteract muscle tightness, poor posture and musculoskeletal damage brought on from hours hunched over a desk.

 Yoga poses such as upward dog, eagle and low lunge release areas in the body that are easily affected by prolonged inactivity.
 Such posture stretch, lengthen and loosen muscles that typically create physical soreness, thereby improving our overall range of motion, posture and balance.

 Online yoga classes have never been more accessible to the public.
-As many yoga teachers adapt to life in isolation, a huge number of in-person classes have been adapted to an online setting.

 Whether you’re just starting out, or are a more experienced yogi who prefers to be guided by a qualified yoga teacher, a quick search on Yoga Alliance Professionals will show up countless instructors able to offer an appropriate online class, private tutorial or recorded flow.